Hannah Washburn1

 - Census: 1848; Murray Twp., Northumberland Co., Ontario; 1848 Census: Abijah Smith; Conc A, Lot 24, occupied, prop., farmer; Schools - 6

-- Census*: 1851; Brighton Twp., Northumberland Co., Ontario; Age 62 at 1851 Census: Smith, Abijah, 62, b.
+- Census*: March 1852; Brighton Twp., Northumberland Co., Canada West; Age 62 at 1851 Census: Smith, Abijah, 62, b.
 US, F. Church, Merchant, widower; Euphemia, 24, b.
 Cda., WM, single; Tweedle, Jane, 21, b.
 Prince Edward Island, WM, single; Catherine, 12, b.
 Prince Edward Island, WM; Smith, George, 12, b.
 Cda., WM; George, Henry, 22, b.
 Ireland, RC, lab., single; McMann, Thomas, 50, b.
 Ireland, RC, lab., married; Cole, Warren, 16, b.
 US, EM, lab.
 (1851 Census: Brighton Twp.)

 Note: Census pages are out of order.
 Using the large printed number on the upper right corner of each double page, we can see that Abijah Smith is at the bottom of page 141, along with Euphemia, age 24 and Jane Tweedle, age 21.
-This family continues on page 137 with Catherine Tweedle, George Smith, Henry George, Thomas McMann and Warren Cole.2 - Residence*: 1855; Brighton Twp., Northumberland Co., Ontario; " ... partial list .. householders or freeholders in the new township of Brighton ....
+This family continues on page 137 with Catherine Tweedle, George Smith, Henry George, Thomas McMann and Warren Cole.2 - Residence*: 1855; Brighton Twp., Northumberland Co., Canada West; " ... partial list .. householders or freeholders in the new township of Brighton ....
 Abijah Smith - Merchant - 64 ..." pg.
 314 of The Tobey Book, Brighton Public Library.5

-- Census: April 1861; Brighton Twp., Northumberland Co., Ontario; Age 72 at 1861 Census: see S. O. Smith
+- Census: April 1861; Brighton Twp., Northumberland Co., Canada West; Age 72 at 1861 Census: see S. O. Smith

 Family: Eliza Jane Squier b.
 25 Feb 1792, d.
 11 Aug 1845